neo4j/cypher-editor/README.md

 ### Styling the view components

-To make the view components framework agnostic, the CSS are separate since importing CSS isn't a thing in many tools.
+To make the view components build tool agnostic, the CSS is separate since importing CSS isn't a thing in many tools.
 If your build tool supports importing CSS, you can import like this:

 ```js
 import "@neo4j-cypher/codemirror/css/cypher-codemirror.css";
 ```

-If not, you can load the styles from a CDN in yout HTML like:
+If not, you can load the styles from a CDN in your HTML like:

 ```html
 <link